Environmental Justice

 Pilsen Environmental Rights and Reform Organization (PERRO) - PERRO is a volunteer-led, grassroots community group of Pilsen residents that formed in 2004 to fight the disproportionate amount of pollution in the Pilsen neighborhood.
 PERRO believes all people have the right to live in a clean and healthy environment, regardless of their race and class.
 PERRO informs residents about the health dangers of pollution from all sources in Pilsen and works with the city departments, the EPA, and elected officials at all levels to develop a solution to reduce pollution to make Pilsen a cleaner place to live, work, and breathe.
 You can check out their current campaigns here, including several against major polluters on the southwest side.

 Southeast Environmental Task Force - Southeast Environmental Task Force is a non-profit organization dedicated to mitigating environmental racism seen on Chicago’s Southeast Side and Calumet Region.
 The fight for clean air, water and environmental justice is a service that benefits everyone.
-Run by Olga Bautista, she and her staff work tirelessly in order to bring about fundamental change for Chicago’s residents in historically disenfranchised Black and Brown neighborhoods.
-You can read more about SETF’s current campaigns HERE, and check out their storytelling podcast HERE.
+The group works tirelessly in order to bring about fundamental change for Chicago’s residents in historically disenfranchised Black and Brown neighborhoods.